fwpirate/fwp-athix/README.md

 # fwp-athix (Athix)

+> [!IMPORTANT]
+> Athix and Olive is not made for production use nor daily use.
+It's a hobby project and not recommended for anything serious.

 Yet another Unix-like operating system™️ written for x86_64 processors in C. Athix and Olive are both written my fwpirate \<alavik@disroot.org\>.

 Athix is a simple to use and lightweight Unix-like operating system for x86_64 processors.
 It's designed to be small, simple, and efficient.